De onvoltooid verleden tijd vormt men door de stam te combineren met -te(n) of -de(n), zoals 'werkte', 'maakte'.

 The stem does not end with a soft consonant, so no '-ten' but '-den' in plural: 'voelden' is correct.

 Incorrect letter order and ending.
-Correct is 'voelden' without extra letters.
+The correct form is 'voelden' without extra letters.

 3.

-The sentence is grammatically correct, but the placement of 'not' is unusual and makes the sentence less natural.
+The sentence is grammatically correct, but the placement of 'not' is unusual and makes the sentence sound unnatural.

-Double 'd' is not correct.
-The correct ending is '-te' with a stem ending in 't'.
+Double 'd' is incorrect.
+The correct ending for a stem ending in 't' is '-te'.

 4.